Haunted-Cpp/projeto/readme.md

 ```sh
 make
 ```
-An executable filed called "hypermotif" will be created.
+An executable file called "hypermotif" will be created.

-To execute follow the given structure:
+To run follow the given structure:

 ```sh
 ./hypermotif -s <integer> -i <input_file> [... optinal arguments...]
 ```